Ceremonial Cacao & Creativity

-Staying at home during COVID-19 can be challenging so it's a great time to lean into the tools that help bring us joy and into a state of flow.
+The slower winter months can be challenging so it's a perfect time to lean into the tools that help bring us joy and into a state of flow.

 Cacao is a catalyst for creativity and re-finding those passions.
 Its heart-centered focus allows us to release our expressive energies while not getting stuck in the doubting or production-oriented voices we carry with us.

 So whatever your creative outlet, be it painting, drawing, poetry, song & dance, writing or whatever art means to you, put some time aside and follow these steps:

 - Carve out a couple of hours to yourself.
 Yes, just yourself!

 - Prepare any creative supplies you need and the space you'll be in.
 Take some time with this step so it feels optimally conducive to feeling nurtured, safe and supportive of whatever inspiration comes

 Prepare your ceremonial cacao drink.
 Check out the recipe here

 - Take a moment to breathe deeply, give gratitude for the cacao, and set the intention to be with yourself and your creative energies for as long as needed

 - Drink your cacao.
 Luxuriate in the deliciousness of it.